Group

 What I chose not to solve

 Some findings — like the lack of in-person energy, no ice-breaking opportunities, and the desire for casual chat — reflect social and behavioral dynamics that a tool can't fully address.
-This concept focuses on the structural problems: fragmented tools, unclear contributions, and chaotic synthesis.

 Feature Prioritization